 - D. Study Hall Aides shall be used only to lower class size by allowing certified teachers to teach classes.
 However, no teacher presently employed shall be laid off when Study Hall Aide(s) are employed.
-When a sufficient number of Study Hall periods exist to equal a full-time position, a teacher from layoff shall be recalled to fill that position. - E. The Board recognizes that appropriate texts, library reference facilities, maps and globes, laboratory equipment, audio-visual equipment, art supplies, athletic equipment, current periodicals, standard tests and questionnaires and similar items should be made available to the teachers at all times.
+When a sufficient number of teaching periods exist to equal a full-time position, a teacher from layoff shall be recalled to fill that position or a new teacher will be hired. - E. The Board recognizes that appropriate texts, library reference facilities, maps and globes, laboratory equipment, audio-visual equipment, art supplies, athletic equipment, current periodicals, standard tests and questionnaires and similar items should be made available to the teachers at all times.
 The parties will confer from time to time for the purpose of improving the selection and use of such educational tools.
 The Board agrees also to keep the schools reasonably equipped and maintained.
-This should include all teachers' facilities such as teachers' lounges and restrooms, if possible.
+This should include all teachers' facilities such as teachers' lounges and restrooms, if possible. - F. The Board and the Association mutually recognize the importance of continuous use of adequate teacher reference materials in maintaining a high level of professional

-- F. The Board and the Association mutually recognize the importance of continuous use of adequate teacher reference materials in maintaining a high level of professional performance.
+- performance.
 In furtherance of that recognition, the Board shall provide a teacher reference library in each school, if possible, and include therein all texts which are reasonably requested by the teachers of that school. - G. The Board agrees to make available in each school adequate typing, duplicating facilities and clerical aid for teachers in the preparation of instructional materials.
-If possible, a copy machine, computer and typewriter will be provided for the teachers in each building. - H. The Board shall make every attempt to provide: - 1.
-A separate desk for each teacher in the district with lockable drawer space. - 2.
-Closet space for each teacher to store coat, overshoes and personal articles. - 3.
-Chalkboard space in every classroom. - 4.
-A dictionary in every classroom. - 5.
-Adequate storage space in each classroom for instructional materials. - I. Teachers shall not be required to perform noon-hour and lunch supervision, recess duty or to collect milk and lunch money. - J. The Board shall make available, if possible, in each school adequate lunchroom, restroom and lavatory facilities exclusively for teacher use and room appropriately furnished with such things as couches, tables, lounge chairs, sink, refrigerator which shall be reserved for use as a faculty lounge. - K. Teachers shall not be required to work under unsafe or hazardous conditions or to perform tasks which endanger their health, safety or well-being. - L. School facilities shall be kept clean and available for all planned and approved educational activities. - M. No teacher shall be required to have completed report cards or CA files before the end of the Records/Check Out day of any semester.
+If possible, a copy machine, computer and printer access will be provided for the teachers in each building. - H. The Board shall make every attempt to provide - 1. a separate desk for each teacher in the district with lockable drawer space; - 2. a closet space for each teacher to store coat, overshoes and personal articles; - 3. a chalkboard/whiteboard in every classroom; - 4. an information source in every classroom; and - 5. adequate storage space in each classroom for instructional materials. - I. Teachers shall not be required to perform noon-hour and lunch supervision, recess duty or to collect milk and lunch money. - J. The Board shall make available, if possible, in each school adequate lunchroom, restroom facilities exclusively for teacher use and room appropriately furnished with such things as couches, tables, lounge chairs, sink, refrigerator which shall be reserved for use as a faculty lounge. - K. Teachers shall not be required to work under unsafe or hazardous conditions or to perform tasks which endanger their health, safety or well-being. - L. School facilities shall be kept clean and available for all planned and approved educational activities. - M. No teacher shall be required to have completed report cards or CA files before the end of the Records/Check Out day of any semester. - N. Each of the school counselors shall work up to an additional ten (10) works days, as needed, beyond the normal school year work schedule.
+Additional time needed, beyond ten (10) days, shall require approval of the Superintendent or his/her designee.
+Notification of work days scheduled shall be made in writing to the counselors and the Linden Education Association prior to May 20th of each school year by the building principal.
+Each counselor shall be provided the opportunity of equal workdays.